×

-Varicose veins are enlarged, tortuous veins seen in the legs and feet.
+Varicose Veins are enlarged, tortuous veins seen in the legs and feet.
 They may occur as small spider veins or may become extremely enlarged.
 Varicose veins progress over a period of time, later giving rise to symptoms and may be responsible for multiple complications in some patients.

 Symptoms of Venous Veins insufficiency: